Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

    * `tsgrp-alfresco-chain-versioning.amp`
    * `pnp-platform-3.5.amp`

+   These amps can be found in the alfresco-content-accelerator-policy-and-procedure-accelerator distribution zip under `Alfresco Artifacts` folder.

 1. (Claims ONLY) This step is only required if installing the Claims Content Accelerator solution:

    Navigate to the `ALFRESCO_HOME/amps` directory and copy the following amps there:
    * `claims-platform-3.5.amp`

+   This amps can be found in the alfresco-content-accelerator-claims-accelerator distribution zip under `Alfresco Artifacts` folder.

 1. Apply the AMPs